 Hugo takes the parameters listed below into consideration when choosing a template for a given page.
 The templates are ordered by specificity.
 This should feel natural, but look at the table below for concrete examples of the different parameter variations.

 The page Kind (the home page is one).
 See the example tables below per kind.
 This also determines if it is a single page (i.e. a regular content page.
 We then look for a template in _default/single.html for HTML) or a list page (section listings, home page, taxonomy lists, taxonomy terms.
 We then look for a template in _default/list.html for HTML).

 Can be set in front matter.

 See Custom Output Formats.
 An output format has both a name (e.g. rss, amp, html) and a suffix (e.g. xml, html).
 We prefer matches with both (e.g. index.amp.html, but look for less specific templates.

-We will consider a language code in the template name.
-If the site language is fr, index.fr.amp.html will win over index.amp.html, but we will index.amp.html will be chosen before index.fr.html.
+We will consider a language tag in the template name.
+If the site language is fr, index.fr.amp.html will win over index.amp.html, but index.amp.html will be chosen before index.fr.html.